RAPIS-1: Overview

 RAPIS-1 was the main satellite of the Innovative Satellite Technology Demonstration-1 mission.
 RAPIS-1 demonstrated various projects attached to it as either parts or components.
 The call for proposals for this mission was announced in 2015, and selection results were announced in February 2016.
 Of the 13 projects selected for Innovative Satellite Technology Demonstration-1, 7 were on board RAPIS-1.
 A total of eight projects was initially selected, but a proposal by IHI Corporation, the "Demonstration experiment of a innovative ship information receiving system" was later dropped, making the number of projects sent to space on board RAPIS-1 seven.
 Along with testing the seven projects, RAPIS-1's satellite system also was tested as part of the overall mission.
-RAPIS-1was developed by Axelspace Corporation, a startup company focusing on small satellite development and application, and is the largest satellite to date the company developed.
+RAPIS-1 was developed by Axelspace Corporation, a startup company focusing on small satellite development and application, and is the largest satellite to date the company developed.
 According to reports by Japanese media, RAPIS-1 was the first case for JAXA to contract a private company to manage the entirety of a satellite, from its development to its operation.

+RAPIS-1 decayed from orbit on 25 September 2024.